Adelpha erotia

 Adelpha erotia, the Erotia sister, is a butterfly of the family Nymphalidae.
 It was described by William Chapman Hewitson in 1847.

 Description

 Adelpha erotia has a wingspan of about 53 mm.
 The wings of these butterflies have a brown ground colour with a characteristic blackish marbled pattern and a broad white band on the forewings.
 In the subapical area of the forewing there are large orange markings.
 The hindwings have a similar pattern, with a broad white median band.

 Distribution and habitat

 This species can be found from Mexico to Peru and Bolivia.
-The habitat consists of primary and disturbed rainforests at altitudes between 0 and 1,200 meters.